payara/Payara/.github/CONTRIBUTING.md

 git fetch upstream
 ```

-Then ensure that you are on your local master branch (as opposed to any issue branches you may have):
+Then ensure that you are on your local main branch (as opposed to any issue branches you may have):

 ```
-git checkout master
+git checkout main
 ```

-Finally, pull in the changes from upstream to your master and update your remote repository:
+Finally, pull in the changes from upstream to your main and update your remote repository:

 ```
-git pull upstream master
+git pull upstream main
 ```

 ```
-git push origin master
+git push origin main
 ```

 ## Working on an issue